rshettynj/import_sg_terragrunt/README.md

 1. Renaming the terragrunt folder.

-Example:  If a folder named sg_new/  needs to be renamed to sg/
+Example:  If a folder named sg_new/  needs to be renamed to sg/ P.S:  If you rename without copying the state file, new folder will complain that there is "No State file was found!".
+This is disaster situation and so you must save the state first before "any" renaming.

 ```
 cd sg_new